-Checking my USB Flash Drive
+Testing USB Flash Drive

-I had shared my experience about fixing flash drive errors earlier, but I was determined to try all means to figure out what went wrong before I would format the pen drive (and all data is deleted forever!).
+I had shared my experience with fixing flash drive errors earlier, but I was determined to try all means to figure out what went wrong before I would format the pen drive (and all data is deleted forever!).
 I googled some forums for support and the problem was not uncommon.
 Most people suggested some FAT to NTFS problem, something about not correctly formatting your disk when used the first time, fake pen drives (standard tech support answer) and the ultimate (and simplest) solution to format your disc and erase all data.

 When I tried creating a new folder, it did manage to create some corrupted folder, which would not open, nor could it be deleted.
 Here is a comparison of the corrupted new folder on the left and the way a normal new folder displays in Window Vista.

 The first thing that struck me was that since more data was not getting stored on the pen drive, the maximum storage capacity must have been reached.
-But the usb drive was only at 25% capacity.
+But the USB drive was only at 25% capacity.
 So the problem has to be something else.

-Maybe it was a bad virus which had infected the pen drive.
-I went to My Computer and right clicked to right clicked to scan with Norton Internet Security (my trusted antivirus tool, though these free antivirus software would work as well).
+Maybe it was a bad virus that had infected the pen drive.
+I went to ‘My Computer’ and right-clicked to scan with Norton Internet Security (my trusted antivirus tool, though these free antivirus software would work as well).
 No Viruses or malware.

-Then I selected both options to Automatically fix file system errors and also scan and attempt recovery of bad sectors.
+Then I selected both options to ‘Automatically fix file system errors’ and also ‘scan and attempt recovery of bad sectors’.
 But there were no errors.

-When I looked into the contents of my usb flash drive, I had around 15 folders and over a 120 word documents, 30 Pdf files and a few zip and image files stored in the root of the pen drive.
+When I looked into the contents of my USB flash drive, I had around 15 folders and over a 120-word documents, 30 Pdf files and a few zip and image files stored in the root of the pen drive.
 Since new folders were not being created, I thought maybe there were too many files in the root area, so I moved all these individual files to a pre-existent folder (remember we cannot create a new folder).
 Now I had 15 folders and no single files in the root of the flash drive.

 The flash drive is back to normal (I do not need to format it after all, though I was getting prepared for it).
 Now the Error 0x80070052 is gone, I can easily create new folders (that strange corrupted folder is still there!) and easily transfer files to and fro from the computer.
 So maybe it has something to do with keeping files in folders… maybe some geeky person can share their knowledge about the issue.